ireneontheway/docs/br/backup-and-restore-tool.md

 - It is recommended that you deploy BR on the PD node.
 - It is recommended that you mount a high-performance SSD to BR nodes and all TiKV nodes.
 A 10-gigabit network card is recommended.
 Otherwise, bandwidth is likely to be the performance bottleneck during the backup and restore process.

-## Download Binary

-Refer to the [download page](/download-ecosystem-tools.md#br-backup-and-restore) for more information.

 ## Implementation principles

 BR sends the backup or restoration commands to each TiKV node.
 After receiving these commands, TiKV performs the corresponding backup or restoration operations.
 Each TiKV node has a path in which the backup files generated in the backup operation are stored and from which the stored backup files are read during the restoration.